machdmach/Modal.js/README.md

       innerTmpl: '<p><%= content %></p>'
     });

-To call you're new modal, pass the name of a modal to the `Modal()` function as the first perameter.
+To call your new modal, pass the name of a modal to the `Modal()` function as the first perameter.

     Modal( 'custom', 'This is a custom modal.' );